-Physical Therapy in Alpharetta, Canton, Cumming and Perimeter
+Physical Therapy in Alpharetta, Canton, Cumming, Woodstock and Sandy Springs

-Georgia Physical Therapy and Sports Medicine Center, providing physical therapy in Alpharetta, Canton, Cumming, Sandy Springs and Woodstock, is dedicated to combining modern science with caring attitudes to treat pain and promote healing and strength.
+Georgia Physical Therapy and Sports Medicine Center, providing Physical Therapy in Alpharetta, Canton, Cumming, Sandy Springs and Woodstock are dedicated to combining modern science with caring attitudes to treat pain and promote healing and strength.

 The physical therapists at Georgia Physical Therapy and Sports Medicine center are highly trained and licensed to provide expert advice and treatment for injuries and conditions that impact the body’s ability to function effectively and pain-free.